European History - From Prehistory To 19TH Century

 Germanic people of Northern Europe grew in strength in the 4th and 5th

-centuries and attacked several times in the areas of Western Roman Empire.
+centuries and invaded the Western Roman Empire several times.
 In

 476 AD, they were able to defeat the Western Roman Empire completely by capturing